Eliminate Grades, Change the Educational System

 - They take the focus off the learning.
 Let's face it as soon as you put a grade on an assignment or a test, a student stops paying attention.
 What if we changed that paradigm, only gave feedback and provided multiple opportunities for kids to learn?

-- They put unnecessary stress on students to perform that ends up being counterproductive.
+- They put unnecessary stress on students to perform which ends up being counterproductive.

 - Giving grades just to give them rather than providing timely, specific feedback is delinquent.
 Yes, grades are easier for teachers and provide a substantial amount of power that can be demoralizing to students.